BookStackApp/website/content/blog/2024/bookstack-release-v24-02.md

 [logical theme system](https://github.com/BookStackApp/BookStack/blob/development/dev/docs/logical-theme-system.md).
-This event runs just before a user is created through any self-registration events (including auto-registration events for third-party/saml/ldap/oidc authentication) and its return value can be used to indicate of the registration should be allowed.
+This event runs just before a user is created through any self-registration events (including auto-registration events for third-party/saml/ldap/oidc authentication) and its return value can be used to indicate if the registration should be allowed.
 A `false` return value will stop the registration, and return the user to the login screen.
 Here's an example use of this logical theme event: